muhammads97/SGLICollect/README.md

 1. `operations`: an array of the operations that will be performed, the available options are: `search`, `download`, and `extract`.
 2. `args`: an object containing the arguments to be used for these operations:
     - `product`      : satellite product, please refer to the [list of products](#list-of-products).
-    - `latitude`     : used for a single-entry mode.
-    - `longitude`    : used for a single-entry mode.
-    - `date`         : used for a single-entry mode.
     - `csv`          : a path to a CSV file for bulk processing mode.
 (This will override the parameters provided for single-entry mode), refer to [CSV file format](#csv-file-format).
     - `api`          : `GPORTAL` or `JASMES` (Default: `GPORTAL`).
     - `download_dir` : Download directory (for both single-entry and bulk-processing).
 If not provided, the files will be downloaded in the temp directory and they will be deleted once the processing ends.
     - `cred`         : path to JSON file containing account and password (refer to [Credentials file](#credentials-file)).
     - `product_dir`  : directory of all products used for the extraction step for bulk-processing mode.
-    - `product_path` : path for a single product to extract from, used in the single-entry mode.
     - `no_repeat`    : `true` or `false`.
 Used for search and download, if the entry already exists in the CSV or the file is already downloaded the operation will be skipped. (default: false)